 It’s a social media app that gives users the opportunity to share 60 second short videos with friends, family or the entire world.
 Like Twitter-owned Vine and Musical.ly before it, videos shared range from funny sketches to lip-sync videos featuring special effects.
-Currently, the app is available in 34 languages with 150 million active users.
+Currently, the app is available in 75 languages with 1 billion active users (December 2019).
 Like Musical.ly before it, it is most popular with under 16s.
+It has also now become the most downloaded app of 2019.

 Videos featuring comedy sketches or lip-syncs featuring the latest songs or voices over extracts from films.